DanielGriffiths1182/personal-rails5-application/README.md

 **Deployment Notes**
-*Will deploy to Heroku, and provide link within repository description and README.md*
+- *Will deploy to Heroku, and provide link within repository description and README.md*
+- *Will not deploy to GitHub Pages*